 Angeline Spain is a researcher at the University of Chicago's Chapin Hall.
-Her research interests focus on systems change across education, early childhood, and healthcare systems.
-Dr. Spain is the qualitative methodologist for a three-year, multi-state study investigating how family experiences are altered by community-based approaches designed to address toxic stress and promote family strengths through the transformation of pediatric primary care and early childhood system policies and practices.
-She also studies community efforts to strengthen children’s transitions to and through the early elementary system, including a teacher co-designed, community initiative on Chicago’s South Side that integrates classroom and community transition practices.
-Previously, she was an assistant professor at the University of Michigan’s School of Education.
-She holds a Ph.D. from the University of California, Berkeley’s Graduate School of Education, with a specialization in Policy and Organizations Research.
+Her research interests focus on systems change across education, early childhood, and healthcare.
+Spain is the qualitative methodologist for a three-year, multi-state study investigating how family experiences are altered by community-based approaches designed to address toxic stress and promote family strengths through the transformation of pediatric primary care and early childhood system policies and practices.
+She also studies community efforts to strengthen children’s transitions to and through the early elementary system, including a teacher codesigned, community initiative on Chicago’s South Side that integrates classroom and community transition practices.
+She was previously an assistant professor at the University of Michigan’s School of Education.
+She received her PhD in policy and organizations research from the UC Berkeley Graduate School of Education.